itissid/privyloci/README.md

 To think that the idea is, “well, isn't this just a technical issue like differential privacy or e2e-encryption?” misses the point a bit.
 While those are tactics to implement privacy, one has to think from first principles to solve the real problem which is deeply rooted in the Location Permission Structure and the designs built on it in major platforms, as I explain below.
 This is a major concern and can be mitigated for a good number of apps to function while not letting users be burdened about privacy and misuse of this data.

 # Is it meant to be an App?
 How can I use it?
 Not exactly.
 It is an app form for the demo and usable, for example to track assets and set private geofences, though I would rather see it as being a core service an Infrastructure as a Service(IaaS) model to enable users and long term support(LTS) for 3p-apps.
-I want to give you a feel for what it could be like.
+The demo is just to give you a feel for what such an experience could be like.

 The bigger idea is to build a foundational document rethinking the problem and core algorithms to enable such things.
 FOSS, Privacy Minded Institutional and Hackivist support is 100% welcome.